cerbero90/laravel-enum/README.md

 The above logic will resolve the translation key with `custom.{enum namespace}.{case name}.{inaccessible method}`.

-Also, we can pass values to fill the placeholders in our translations:
+Also, we can pass named arguments to replace placeholders in our translations:

 ```php
 return [